Logging From Ruby

 Lograge

-After adding the lograge gem you can use config like this in config/initializers/lograge.rb to ingest the logs:
+After adding the lograge gem, you can configure it in config/initializers/lograge.rb to send logs to AppSignal:

 Rails.application.configure do config.lograge.enabled = true config.lograge.keep_original_rails_log = true config.lograge.logger = Appsignal::Logger.new( "rails", format: Appsignal::Logger::LOGFMT ) end